devture/email2matrix/docs/faq.md

 You need Email2Matrix when you've got a system which is capable of sending email (notifications, reminders, etc.) and you'd like for that system to actually send a Matrix message instead.

-Instead of redoing such systems (adding support for sending messages over the [Matrix](https://matrix.org) protocol to each one), you can just configure them to send emails to the Email2Matrix server ahd have those email messages relayed over to Matrix.
+Instead of redoing such systems (adding support for sending messages over the [Matrix](https://matrix.org) protocol to each one), you can just configure them to send emails to the Email2Matrix server and have those email messages relayed over to Matrix.

 ## Do I need to use a specific homeserver for this to work?